 Encryption is the coding or scrambling of information so that it can only be decoded and read by someone who has the correct decoding key (password).
 Back to List

 What is the difference between whole-disk and file/folder level encryption?

 Whole-disk encryption software encrypts all the files on your hard drive, including system files.
 File and folder level encryption only encrypts specific files or folders that you have intentionally selected for encryption.
 Back to List

-What can PGP's whole disk encryption software do?
+What can whole disk encryption software do?

-PGP whole disk encryption software ensures that no unauthorized user may access the device and read data or use the device as a tool to enter American University's network.
+Whole disk encryption software ensures that no unauthorized user may access the device and read data or use the device as a tool to enter American University's network.
 If a device gets into unauthorized hands, the data is securely protected even if the hard disk is removed.
 The entire hard disk is completely encrypted and requires your authentication before the data can be accessed.
 Back to List

 Yes.
 It is a fully automated encryption running in the background, which means there is no change to the way you interact with your computer and no user training is required.
 Back to List